root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 If you've built ROOT enabling the "testing" CMake flag, or if your project contains CTests, Boost Tests, etc. for ensuring that new changes you apply don't break older functionality, QtCreator has a platform to visually run and check the results of all those tests.
 No need to scroll in a terminal to find which one failed.

+Beware:

-Beware: go first to "Tools", "Options", "Tests", and adapt the "Timeout" to allow running all tests at once.
+- Go first to "Tools", "Options", "Testing", "General", and adapt the "Timeout" to allow running all tests at once.
+- Be sure that the option "CTest" is active under "Active Frameworks" of that same menu.

 ![ctest](https://user-images.githubusercontent.com/10653970/154115506-96c9c1da-ca66-4dbc-87cf-47c1c60ef215.png)